English: “What’s Going On?” July 2017

 Souder & Friends

 Larry Souder tells Your New Life Station listeners about fascinating people with stories of fun and faith.
-He’s built an underground solar house.
-In March, we meet Adam Turtle, who calls himself a Beatnik.
-And Souder & Friends will feature a powerful segment about Nashville’s Inner City ministry.
+In July—Larry introduces us to a recovered alcohol and drug addict.

 News to Know